 Our 3-K Preschool Program operates on a set schedule with instructional time beginning at 9:00 AM.
-Days are busy with circle time, centers, show-n-tell, Spanish & Music classes, etc. all before rest time which begins at 12:45.
+School days are busy with circle time, centers, show and tell, Spanish, music classes, etc. This is all before rest time which begins at 12:45 AM.
 Supplemental planned activities, that are appropriate for this age, continue throughout the entire day.

 3K classrooms are set up to allow for individual exploration and learning.
-Learning environments such as: Reading/Listening Corner, Science Centers, Dramatic/Home Center, Block, Sand Play, Small Manipulatives, and most children’s favorite, Art Area.
+Learning environments include activities such as the reading/listening corner, science center, dramatic/home center, blocks, sand play, small manipulatives, and most children’s favorite, the art area.
 New Items are periodically introduced to further their understanding of the coordinated weekly/monthly theme.

-Extra-curricular activities include but are not limited to Chapel, P.E., Music and Movement, Spanish, Art, Library, Science/Discovery classes, Spanish, and a Media Lab equipped with books, Story Time Area, and Computers.
+Extra-curricular activities include but are not limited to: chapel, P.E., music and movement, Spanish, art, library, science/discovery classes, and a media lab that is equipped with books, a story time area, and computers.

 Criteria to enter a 3K Program

-- Preschoolers must be 3 years old before September 1st of the year entering the program
+- Preschoolers must be three years old before September 1st of the year entering the program.

 Characteristics of a potty trained child;

-- Ability to effectively pull down their own clothes and undergarments and then pull them up again after they have gone to the bathroom; and
+- Ability to effectively pull down their own clothes and undergarments and then pull them up again after they have gone to the bathroom.

 - Capability to assist with the changing of their clothes if a potty accident should occur, which from time to time, may happen while napping.